Trying to decide between a GED and a BlueSky diploma? The facts below will help you weigh your options.

 Q: How difficult is the GED exam compared with the state tests required for a high school diploma?

 A: The GED exam is harder to pass than most students realize.
 Students need to study and prepare for 5 different academic areas and pass at 60% or higher.
-In fact, a recent test was given to graduating seniors and 40% were not able to pass the GED exam!
+In fact, recently a test was given to graduating seniors and 40% were not able to pass the GED exam!